Loretta Lynn Writes 'Em and Sings 'Em

 Loretta Lynn Writes 'Em and Sings 'Em is a compilation album by American country music singer-songwriter Loretta Lynn.
 It was released on June 8, 1970, by Decca Records.
 The album is composed of five previously released recordings and six new recordings.

-All the songs on the album were written by Lynn, except one song that was co-written with her sister, Peggy Sue Wells.
+Lynn wrote all the songs on the album, except one co-written song with her sister, Peggy Sue Wells.
 This was Lynn's first album to be made up entirely of songs written by her.

 Critical reception

-In the issue dated June 27, 1970, Billboard published a review that said, "In the tradition of country greats, Loretta Lynn is an outstanding writer as well as singer.
-Here she proves it, for the songs are her own, including the big single, "I Know How".
+In the issue dated June 27, 1970, Billboard published a review that said, "In the tradition of country greats, Loretta Lynn is an outstanding writer as well as a singer.
+Here she proves it, for the songs are her own, including the big single "I Know How".
 Others are "What's the Bottle Done to My Baby", "Your Squaw Is on the Warpath" and "Fist City".
 Must merchandise."

 Cashbox published a review in the June 20, 1970 issue which said, "Loretta Lynn is showcased singing eleven of her own songs, and this includes, of course, a number of her hits.
-"I Know How", her recent smash, is here as well as her brand new charter, "You Wanna Give Me A Lift".
+"I Know How", her recent smash, is here as well as her brand-new charter, "You Wanna Give Me A Lift".
 Also included are past hits "Wings Upon Your Horns", "Your Squaw Is on the Warpath", and "Fist City".
 This will be a very, very big album."

 Commercial performance

 The album peaked at No. 8 on the US Billboard Hot Country LP's chart.

-The first single, "I Know How" was released in February 1970 and peaked at.
-No. 4 on the US Billboard Hot Country Singles chart.
+The first single, "I Know How" was released in February 1970 and peaked at No. 4 on the US Billboard Hot Country Singles chart.
 "You Wanna Give Me a Lift" was issued as the second single in May 1970 and peaked at No. 6.

 Recording

 Recording sessions for the new songs featured on the album took place at Bradley's Barn in Mount Juliet, Tennessee, on December 8, 22 and 23, 1969.
 Two of the new songs were recorded during sessions for previous albums.
 "What Has the Bottle Done to My Baby" was recorded during a session for 1969's Woman of the World/To Make a Man on May 28, 1969.
 "You Wanna Give Me a Lift" was recorded during the October 1, 1969 session for 1970's Here's Loretta Singing "Wings Upon Your Horns".

-All of the songs featured on the album were recorded at Bradley's Barn except for "You Ain't Woman Enough (To Take My Man), which was recorded at Columbia Recording Studio in Nashville on November 15, 1965.
+All of the songs featured on the album were recorded at Bradley's Barn except for "You Ain't Woman Enough (To Take My Man), which was recorded at Columbia Recording Studios in Nashville on November 15, 1965.